-There are a number of causes why a cocktail shaker gets stuck.
+There are several causes why a cocktail shaker gets stuck.
 Sometimes, a mixture contains sticky ingredients that can get inside the strainer or the cap, making it difficult to open it up.
-Also, at times, the body is matched with the wrong strainer or cap and maybe the bartender just forced the parts to assemble so opening the cap or pulling the strainer is going to be a difficult task.
+At times, the body is matched with the wrong strainer or cap.
+There are also instances where the bartender just forced the parts to assemble, making it hard to separate them.

-To prolong the life span and usage of your cocktail shaker, it must be taken care of and be applied with corrective measures when it gets stuck.
-We’ll discuss the methods separately for the two types of cocktail shaker since they have different levels of complexity.
+To prolong your cocktail shaker’s lifespan and usage, it must be taken care of and apply corrective measures when it gets stuck.
+We’ll discuss the methods separately for the two types of cocktail shakers since they have different complexity levels.

 Instructions for a Boston Shaker

-After shaking, the two parts should be separated immediately, otherwise, it’ll get stuck.
-The most common way to do it is by tapping the intersection of the two containers against the heel of your hand.
-If it’s not separated by the first try, tap it again.
+- After shaking, the two parts should be separated immediately.
+Otherwise, it’ll get stuck.
+The most common way to do it is by tapping the two containers’ intersection against the heel of your hand.
+If the first try does not separate it, tap it again.

 - If it doesn’t open yet, try twisting the two to loosen it.

-- The mixing glass should normally be at an angle so if you press your thumbs on the opposite direction, it should separate from the shaker tin.
+- The mixing glass should typically be at an angle, so if you press your thumbs in the opposite direction, it should separate from the shaker tin.

 Instructions for a Cobbler Shaker

-- The first remedy that most people try if either of the cap or strainer gets stuck is to pour some hot water at the lining of the cap or the strainer, depending on which one is stuck.
+The first remedy that most people try is to pour some hot water at the lining of the cap or the filter, depending on which component is stuck.
 This should warm the tin and cause it to loosen up.
-This solution is only applicable if the contents are already emptied out, otherwise, the temperature of the drink will be compromised.
+This solution is only applicable if the contents are already emptied.
+Otherwise, this will compromise the drink’s temperature.

 - Stick a couple of barbecue sticks through the holes of the strainer.
 Make sure the smooth end goes through the holes.